OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220603_Project_Report.md

 #### DEFCON will be August 11-13, 2022

-In-person demonstrations of everything we have working, plus whatever doesn't.
+In-person demonstrations of everything we have working, plus we discussed whatever doesn't, and why.

 #### Ham Expo will be September 17-18, 2022